S3L-official/EasyBC/README.md

-   7    (remark: number of parameters) ../benchmarks/BlockCipher/PRESENT.cl    (remark: path of benchmark) b    (remark: word-wise, bit-wise or extended bit-wise, i.e., "w", "b" or "d") AS   (remark: the security analysis is by calculating minimal number of active S-boxes, or you can perform the security analysis by calculating MaxEDCP, i.e., "AS" -> "DC")
+   7    (remark: number of parameters) ../benchmarks/BlockCipher/PRESENT.cl    (remark: path of benchmark) b    (remark: word-wise, bit-wise or extended bit-wise, i.e., "w", "b" or "d") cryptanalysis   (remark: security analysis by calculating minimal number of active S-boxes or MaxEDCP.
+You can change "cryptanalysis" to "evaluation", then the corollary 5.4, corollary 5.5, corollary 7.4, corollary 7.5 will be applied)
    1    (remark: reduction method of S-boxes, the value ranges from 1 to 8, corresponding to T1 to T8 which mentioned in our paper) startRound
    1